Hairy cell leukaemia is one of the rarest types of leukaemia, which is cancer of the white blood cells.

-If your GP suspects leukaemia, they may refer you to a haematologist (a specialist in blood disorders).
+If a GP suspects you have leukaemia, they may refer you to a doctor who specialises in blood disorders (haematologist).

 If you have hairy cell leukaemia, it's likely your red blood cell and platelet counts will be low.

-A bone marrow sample may also be taken, which gives the haematologist more detailed information about your condition.
+A sample of your bone marrow may also need to be taken for testing, which will give the haematologist more detailed information about your condition.

 Treatment for hairy cell leukaemia